Maniek13/ToDo-ListApp/README.md

 Application preview in App folder

-v0.3
+v0.5
+The application allows you to:
+- add task
+- show list of it
-The application allows to you to create reminder which be show like a Windows dialog.
+- create reminder which be show like a Windows dialog

 If any notification have been missed, they will appear you at application startup.

 Main window